 There is no better place in Los Angeles to celebrate and commemorate the impact African Americans have had in the United States Navy and to this country than Battleship IOWA, located at the L.A.
 Waterfront in San Pedro.
 The “Battleship of Presidents” is the same ship where Vice Admiral Samuel L. Gravely, the first African American to command a Navy warship, served during his illustrious Naval career.

-On Wednesday, February 23, local high school students are invited to the Gravely Celebration Experience - a special luncheon featuring a panel of diverse individuals discussing their inspirations and motivations to break through societal barriers and find success.
+On Thursday, February 9, local high school students are invited to the Gravely Celebration Experience - a special luncheon featuring a panel of diverse individuals discussing their inspirations and motivations to break through societal barriers and find success.
 The panel will be moderated by Tanya Acker, co-host of CBS’ Hot Bench and host of The Tanya Acker Show podcast.
 The event will include a Q&A session during which students may directly engage the panel speakers.
-Special guests and panelists TBA.
 Participating students will receive a free box lunch and beverage to enjoy during the panel.
 RSVP at the Gravely Celebration Experience website.